sebas77/Svelto.MiniExamples/Example4-SDL/README.md

 * SDL2.dll

 ## Setup
-Clone the repo, build then run the `SveltoDeterministic2DPhysicsDemo` project to see boxes bounding around the screen
+Clone the repo, build then run the `MiniExamples.DeterministicPhysicDemo` project to see boxes bounding around the screen

 ## Controls
 This contains a super simple simulation setup, will start up SDL2 and bounce some boxes around.